-One of the first things people notice about you is you smile and you teeth might be aging you more than you realize.
+One of the first things people notice about you is you smile, and your teeth might be aging you more than you realize.
 “The telltale signal of an older-looking smile is the worn or “sawed off” look of the front teeth.
 When we are young, the front two teeth are longer than their neighbors, the laterals, and as we age, if we are not careful we grind the excess length off, giving an older look to the smile,” says Atlanta cosmetic dentist Ronald E. Goldstein, DDS.
 Additionally, when the teeth are too small, it makes it look like you’re not smiling very big—even when you are.

 Good news is, if it’s not too late you can prevent it.
 Try to limit how often and hard you clench your teeth.
 Ask your dentist to create a customized bite guard for you to wear while you sleep, when most clenching and grinding occurs.